AZemnitskiy/streaming-jobs-workflow/README.md

 If file name is not compatible, this would throw validation error during deployment.

 #### File Format
-We are using vanilla Apache Avro format to define message schemas.
+We are using Apache Avro format to define message schemas.
+Avro schemas are declared with plain JSON.
+For specific details refer to the format spec:

 https://avro.apache.org/docs/1.3.3/spec.html